saracuriel/VP-Onboarding-Doc/level_1/classes.rst

 	  - Definition and usage note
 	  - URI
 	* - `Catalogue <properties/catalog.html>`_
-	  - If your organisation wants to bundle numerous datasets, data services, biobanks, patient registries, or guidelines together under a single title, you need to fill in this sheet.
+	  - If the organisation wants to bundle numerous datasets, data services, biobanks, patient registries, or guidelines together under a single title, this sheet needs to be filled-in.
+We recommend this class because it makes the organization more discoverable in the virtual platform.
 	  - dcat:Catalog